mcd77/mcd77/README.md

-Security researcher focused on AI systems and modern application attack surfaces.
+Currently focused on security research of AI systems and modern application attack surfaces.

 Currently exploring:
 - AI agents and toolchains